pypa/pip/docs/user_guide.rst

 4. Requirements files are used to override a dependency with a local patch that lives in version control.
 For example, suppose a dependency, `SomeDependency` from PyPI has a bug, and you can't wait for an upstream fix.
-   You could clone/copy the src, make the fix, and place it in vcs with the tag `sometag`.
+   You could clone/copy the src, make the fix, and place it in VCS with the tag `sometag`.
 You'd reference it in your requirements file with a line like so:

    ::